KTamas03/web-scraping-challenge/README.md

 **Part 2: Scraping and analysing Mars weather data, which exist in a table.**

-I used Splinter and Beauiful Soup libraries in Jupyter Notebook to scrape and extract weather data from the Mars Weather website that was in a table.As done in Part 1 above, in order to identify the data to extract, I opened the website in my Chrome web brower, then selected the 'Developer Tools' (Ctrl+Shift+I).
+I used Splinter and Beauiful Soup libraries in Jupyter Notebook to scrape and extract weather data from the Mars Weather website that was in a table.
+As done in Part 1 above, in order to identify the data to extract, I opened the website in my Chrome web brower, then selected the 'Developer Tools' (Ctrl+Shift+I).
 Upon inspecting the html code, I was able to identify the section of code corresponding to the data in the table on the page.
 I created an empty list which would then be filled with the data from the table, by looping through each row and column.
 Once I had the list of rows, and the list of column names, using the Pandas library, I formed a dataframe.

 Before I performed any analysis, I converted the datatypes of each column eg. from Object to integer or float, depending on the column data.
-I was then able to perform various types of analysis on the data using Pandas and Matplotlib libraries.
+I was then able to perform various types of analysis using Pandas and Matplotlib libraries.
 Finally, I exported the dataframe to a csv file in an 'Output' folder and closed the browser.

 Tools/Libraries I Imported:
 - splinter library: used for automating web browser actions